alexljenkins/PyCap/docs/intro-to-python/capstone/web_scraping.md

 ## Problem

-Create a basic commandline application using Python 3.6+ that allows a user scrap an information from various website.
+Create a basic command line application using Python 3.6+ that allows a user to scrape information from various websites on the internet.
 In this exercise we will scrape job postings from indeed website.

 ### Starting point for Web Scraping